lo5an/lo5an.com/_posts/2013-02-21-bootstrap-carousel-exhausting-detail-p1.md

 By convention, Bootstrap wires up the object constructor `Foo` to `$.fn.foo.Foo`.
 This gives us a handle for calling this constructor that can be used from outside the closure in which all of the code for carousel is wrapped.

     $.fn.carousel.Constructor = Carousel

+Man.
+I guess I wasn't kidding around about "exhausting".
+Check back in a bit to see if I get around to writing up part 2.